steelbrain/linter/docs/guides/upgrading-to-indie-linter-v2.md

 `IndieDelegate::setAllMessages` because these two methods are functionally identical.

-The Message format used also needs to be updated to match the new [Messages v2](../types/linter-message-v2.md) format.
+The Message format used also needs to be updated to match the new [Message API v2][] format.

 ### Before